Solitonic Andreev spin qubits from Andreev states in Corbino Josephson junctions: Conclusions

+Solitonic ABSs are a very special kind of Andreev state.
+We clarified their topological origin by connecting them to the Jackiw-Rebbi problem.
+Experimentally, one could aim to detect them in a Corbino junction and demonstrate their solitonic character by Andreev spectroscopy.
+The Andreev spectrum with a fluxoid mismatch is profoundly different than without.
+Two near-zero excitations, spectrally isolated from the rest of the spectrum, should emerge as we induce a fluxoid mismatch in the junction (see Fig. \ref{fig:analytics}).
+Detecting the emergence of such ABSs should constitute strong evidence of their solitonic nature.
+Conclusive evidence could be obtained through local spectroscopy (using, e.g., a quantum point contact close to a point in the outer ring perimeter) by proving that the ABS states are localized and that a phase or voltage bias across the junction leads to their shuttling around the junction.

+The simplicity of the proposed device, the lenient requirements regarding magnetic fields and spin-orbit coupling, the expected insensitivity to electrostatic disorder, the possibilities afforded by the real-space shuttling of the soliton, and the maturity of available techniques to grow shallow, epitaxially proximitized quantum wells, make solitonic ABSs and SASQ devices an appealing target of future experiments.}

-\acknowledgments{ We thank Fernando Barbero for his help with mathematical aspects of this work and Charles Marcus for his insights about single-parameter operations.
-This research was supported by Grants PID2021-122769NB-I00 and PID2021-125343NB-I00 funded by MICIU/AEI/10.13039/501100011033, ``ERDF A way of making Europe'' and ``ESF+''. }
+\acknowledgments{ We are grateful to Fernando Barbero, Charles M. Marcus, Jelena Klinovaja and Daniel Loss for useful discussions.
+This research was supported by Grants PID2021-122769NB-I00, PID2021-125343NB-I00 and PID2024-161665NB-I00 funded by MICIU/AEI/10.13039/501100011033, ``ERDF A way of making Europe'' and ``ESF+''.
+We acknowledge the Severo Ochoa Centres of Excellence program through Grant CEX2024-001445-S, and the CSIC’s Quantum Technologies Platform (QTEP). }

+\textit{Data availability---} The code required to generate the data and the plots in this study is available through Zenodo at Ref. \onlinecite{San-Jose:Z26}, and is built using the Quantica.jl package \cite{Quantica}.